-A major innovation of our work is enabling flexible computation and aggregate value propagation.
-The definition of the aggregation abstraction allows considerable flexibility in how, when, and where aggregate values are computed and propagated.
-While previous systems [27, 11, 38, 29, 33, 25] choose to implement a single static strategy, we argue that a SDIMS should provide flexible computation and propagation to be able to efficiently support wide variety of applications with diverse requirements.
-In order to provide this flexibility, we develop a simple interface that decomposes the aggregation abstraction into three pieces of functionality: install, update and probe.
+A major innovation of our work is enabling flexible computation and propagation.
+The definition of the aggregation abstraction allows considerable flexibility in how, when, and where aggregate values are computed.
+While previous systems like Astrolabe [34], Ganglia [13], and DHT based systems [33, 36, 40, 47] choose to implement a single static strategy, we make a requirement that an SDIMS should provide flexible computation and propagation to be able to efficiently support wide variety of applications with diverse requirements.
+We show that providing such flexibility is feasible by presenting three simple yet powerful API - install, update, and probe - that expose flexible computation and propagation to the applications.